SAM.gov Registration Guide 2026: Complete Step-by-Step Process

 - You cannot receive contract awards

-- You're ineligible for grants
+- You are ineligible for grants

 - You miss contract opportunity notifications